 · Can we keep any fish we catch?

 My favorite time of year is from mid-April through May.
-This is when we usually catch the biggest fish.
-A lot of the fishing is with streamers.
-Some people don’t like throwing them or can’t.
-Personally, I love it and you will find most guides do because they know the results.
-Also, if your timing is right and you catch the Mothers Day caddis hatch some time in mid May, that is some of the most awesome fishing of the year and you will usually have the river to your self.
-Some people don’t like to book trips then because weather and river conditions can be a bit unpredictable.
-Just come prepared.
+This is when we usually catch the biggest fish, and they are generally eating streamers.
+Some people don’t like throwing streamers, or they can’t.
+Personally, we love it, and you will find most guides do as well, because they know the results.
+The Mothers Day Caddis hatch happens in mid-May, and is generally some of the best fishing of the year.
+Another bonus, the river is quiet, and you will often find your the only one there.
+Some people don’t like to book trips this time of year because of the unpredictable weather and river conditions.
+Don’t be shy, just come prepared!

 Absolutely not.
-It’s ok if conditions are just right, but with a little wind, a big bushy dry fly and after you hooked the guide in the back of the head a couple times, you better switch to some thing with a little more oomph.
-If you have only one rod, I reccommend a strong 9ft.
-5wt. or 6wt.
-For a boat rod I pack along a Scott-S3 9ft 5wt, which has a medium fast action and it gets used a lot.
+It’s OK if conditions are just right.
+If it is a little windy, you may find yourself with a frustrated guide because he has been hooked in the back of the head one too many times.
+Better switch to something with a little more gusto.
+If you only have one rod, I reccommend a strong 9 foot, 5 weight or 6 weight.
+For a boat rod, I pack along a Scott-S3 9ft 5wt, which has a medium fast action.

 We take pride in teaching beginners how to fly fish.
 As most of you know, once you catch that first fish on a fly rod, you’re hooked, and it’s a very rewarding experience for the guide as well.